karip/harbour-file-browser/README.md

  * Install Android APK and Sailfish RPM packages
  * Cut, copy and paste files (move/copy files) (by long pressing an item in a list)
+ * Rename files and folders
+ * Create new folders
- * Delete files and directories (by long pressing an item in a list)
+ * Delete files and folders (by long pressing an item in a list)
  * Show hidden files (filenames starting with a dot)

 ### Acknowledgements